Pelagic and Open Ocean Accounting

 3.1 Spatial Delineation

-Spatial delineation for pelagic ecosystems must address three distinct but interrelated considerations: vertical zonation of the water column, horizontal biogeographic regions, and jurisdictional boundaries under international law.
+Spatial delineation must address three considerations: vertical zonation of the water column, horizontal biogeographic regions, and jurisdictional boundaries under international law.

 Vertical zonation

-Countries operationalising pelagic ecosystem delineation within their EEZs may find it practical to begin with a simplified approach that combines Longhurst biogeographic provinces (for horizontal delineation) with depth-zone layers based on the GET M2 functional groups (for vertical stratification).
-For initial implementation, focusing on the epipelagic zone alone--where the majority of commercially relevant species and ecosystem services are concentrated--may be most tractable.
-As methodologies mature and data improve, countries can progressively extend their accounts to include mesopelagic and deeper zones.
+Countries operationalising pelagic ecosystem delineation within their EEZs may find it practical to begin with Longhurst biogeographic provinces (for horizontal delineation) combined with GET M2 depth-zone layers (for vertical stratification), focusing on the epipelagic zone alone for initial implementation.

 Biogeographic regions